TimurKady/free-admin/docs/core-concepts-and-terminology.md

 * Create, update, and delete model instances in an async-friendly fashion.
 * Expose metadata through `get_model_descriptor()` so the admin site can build forms and tables.

-You can implement a custom adapter by subclassing `BaseAdapter` and registering it via `freeadmin.adapters.registry.register("name", adapter_instance)`.
+You can implement a custom adapter by subclassing `BaseAdapter` and registering it via `freeadmin.contrib.adapters.registry.register("name", adapter_instance)`.

 ## BootManager and FastAPI integration